-A student should not be deemed isolated under this provision where:
+A student should not be deemed isolated under this section where:

-- the parent operates out of a base, as they are not relocating the family; - the parent works solely in a geographically limited area where they could reasonably be expected to maintain a fixed address (e.g. solely within a metropolitan area or within 56 kilometres of a town or city); - the parent is subject to transfer every two or three years (e.g. police officers, defence service personnel, teachers) and could normally be expected to spend at least one full school year in the one location (even if they have moved more than once in a particular school year); - the primary reason for travelling and seeking work is for a 'working holiday' or to do unpaid voluntary work; or - the work of the parent could reasonably be maintained within a limited geographical area.
+- the parent operates out of a base, as they are not relocating the family; - the parent works solely in a geographically limited area where they could reasonably be expected to maintain a fixed address (e.g. solely within a metropolitan area or within 56 kilometres of a town or city); - the parent is subject to transfer every 2 or 3 years (e.g. police officers, defence service personnel, teachers) and could normally be expected to spend at least one full school year in the one location (even if they have moved more than once in a particular school year); - the primary reason for travelling and seeking work is for a 'working holiday' or to do unpaid voluntary work; or - the work of the parent could reasonably be maintained within a limited geographical area.

-The ownership of a family home in a particular locality does not necessarily affect eligibility under this provision, except when:
+The ownership of a family home in a particular locality does not necessarily affect eligibility under this provision, unless:

-- one parent lives there while the other moves about for work purposes; or - the student lives there while both parents are absent.
+- one parent lives in that locality while the other moves about for work purposes; or - the student lives in that locality while both parents are absent.